 Say the word ” holidays” and women with food issues start to fidget.

-- It’s the time of year when many of us find it hard to stay focused, hard to stay motivated, hard to exercise, easy to get too busy, too tempted, or just too down in the dumps to eat and exercise sensibly.
+- Stay focused, exercise, or sustain our motivation.
+It’s easy to get too busy, too tempted, or just too down in the dumps to eat and exercise sensibly.

 The way to get through the holidays is simple — although not always easy.
 Stay positive, passionate and committed to yourself and your ultimate, long term goal, and don’t worry too much about the details.
-Add a touch of gratitude and a pinch of humor and you’ll have a wonderful time.
+Add a touch of gratitude and a pinch of humor and you can have a wonderful time.

 Now, at the start of the season, is the time to realistically assess your personal holiday pitfalls and plan ahead.
 After all, planning is key to overcoming any challenge.
 Consider these examples.

-- Plan things you will enjoy and set aside time for them.
+3. Plan things you enjoy and set aside time for them.
 But most of all be realistic.
 If tight holiday scheduling or fatigue keeps you from planned exercise, just chalk it up and keep going.
 Don’t waste time beating yourself up.
 Look ahead, not back, and keep the long term plan in mind.

-- Continue to eat regular, balanced meals; don’t “save” calories so you can eat what you want at the big event.
+6. Continue to eat regular, balanced meals; don’t “save” calories so you can eat what you want at the big event.
 You’ll only set yourself up for overeating; you will be better able to decide what you really want if you come to the meal well-fed and not too hungry.

-- Assess the effect that alcohol has on your ability to stay mindful.
+7. Assess the effect that alcohol has on your ability to stay mindful.
 If it presents a challenge, drink while you are eating, instead of before.
 The alcohol is more slowly absorbed that way.

-- Close your eyes and let go of internal thoughts about what is healthy, unhealthy or fattening as well as your fears about overeating.
+9. Close your eyes and let go of internal thoughts about what is healthy, unhealthy or fattening as well as your fears about overeating.

-- Think about what you really want to eat and let your taste buds and your spirit soar.
+10. Think about what you really want to eat and let your taste buds and your spirit soar.
 If you savor the experience itself of eating-smell, texture, density and taste — and experience every bite mindfully, you will be less apt to numb out and find yourself devouring a plate of cookies without even knowing it.

 Make a decision about what you really want this holiday, be clear about what you need to do to get it, decide whether it’s the right choice for you at this time, then take the responsibility for your decision.
 More examples:

-- Maybe you want to use the holidays as an opportunity to take on some of your normal eating challenges, such as learning to live with a box of chocolate in the house without eating it all immediately.
+13. Experiment.
+Maybe you want to use the holidays as an opportunity to take on some of your normal eating challenges, such as learning to live with a box of chocolate in the house without eating it all immediately.
 In that instance, it will help to understand that you may find yourself enjoying the chocolate a little more often than you really want to.
 But that can be part of finding out you don’t want it as much as you thought, and is therefore key to your learning process.